jmdaemon/webxp/README.md

 # WebXP

-A powerful web crawler that searches results with precise filters
+A general purpose tool to browse the web

 ## Installation